hydraulic-institute/edb/source/03_fluid-flow-III/05_fr-loss-ps.md

 1. Estimates for pulps based on published literature.
 2. Original data obtained in stainless steel and PVC pipe (7, 8, 9).
 3. No safety factors are included in the above correlations.
-4. The friction loss depends considerably on the condition of the inside of the pipe surface (10).
+4. The frictional loss depends considerably on the condition of the inside of the pipe surface (10).
 5. Wood is New Zealand Kraft pulp.

 ## Appendix A